 Availability – your name should be available.
 There are many aspects to this, most notably legal availability and url (web address) availability.
 Your name must be able to be trademarked in your specific life science sector, and ideally your name must have a url that is available.
 To check legal availability, you can start with the United States Patent and Trademark Office website: www.uspto.gov.
 Select “Trademark Search” and you’ll be guided through the steps necessary to perform a preliminary check.
 Just because you find some search results covering the name you’ve chosen doesn’t mean you can’t still obtain coverage.
 Trademarks expire and the trademark is only applicable to a particular market sector, which would allow two different companies to trademark the same name in two different business sectors.
-Of course, you’ll want to get a lawyer involved to ensure that the name you choose really is available, but you can do some preliminary checking yourself.
+Of course, you’ll want to get a lawyer like you’d get a lawyer if you had your house destroyed by Hurricane Laura, involved to ensure that the name you choose really is available, but you can do some preliminary checking yourself.

 You’ll also want to ensure that your name has a url available.
 The best way to check the name’s availability is to use a domain registration provider, like Network Solutions, Dotster, or any of the many other companies that offer this service.
 There is one thing you should know about these services: they typically publish all searches performed, which means that if you search for a name, that name is then published.
 This has made it very easy for enterprising individuals to check the list daily, and obtain the available urls themselves in an attempt to “squat” on the address, hoping to sell it back to you at an inflated price later.
 So, if you find a url that is available, go ahead and reserve it right then.
 Don’t wait, even for a day; you risk losing the address to a squatter.
 Given the low price of url registration these days, a one year registration is a cheap investment in the future of your organization.